Bettendorf baseball splits at West in Hanna's debut

 Game 1 was mostly tightly-contested, despite the final score.

 Bettendorf led the opener 1-0, scoring on a throwing error, until the sixth inning.
-Two more West errors and two balks fed a three-run inning, knocking West starter Garet Gustaf out of an otherwise mostly solid outing with seven strikeouts and one walk, allowing five hits.
+Two more West errors and two balks fed a three-run inning, knocking West starter Garet Gustaf out of an otherwise mostly solid outing with seven strikeouts and one walk.

 The Bulldogs added another run in the seventh.